 This paragraph is unchanged and should not appear in the Excel output.

-The device attempts to reconnect to the primary gateway and logs the timestamp of the attempt. tries alternative routes based on signal strength and updates its internal routing table.
+The device tries alternative routes based on signal strength and updates its internal routing table.

-The RPD should only notify the operator when a critical fault is detected..
+The RPD MUST report all fault events in real time and log them for future audits.